 How he was caught

-To the international agents working on the case, it was clear that Borge would do everything to avoid making purchases under his own name.
+To the international agents working on the case, it was clear that Borge would do everything to avoid buying anything under his own name.
 Plane tickets, rentals, hotel reservations, bank transfers… all were done using shell companies and proxies.

-Last week, in collaboration with the Crime Investigation Agency and Panamanian police, they tracked down an assistant who reserved a plane ticket from a phone in Trump Tower, Panama.
-Within hours, undercover Interpol agents had arrived at the hotel, where they found Borge sitting in the lobby dressed in a polo shirt and wearing a fancy watch.
+Last week, in collaboration with the Crime Investigation Agency and Panamanian police, they tracked down an assistant who reserved a suspicious plane ticket from a phone in Trump Tower, Panama.
+Within hours, undercover Interpol agents had arrived at the hotel, where they found Borge sitting in the lobby wearing a polo shirt and a fancy watch.
 He’d been a guest there for three days, and had already reserved four plane tickets, none of which had yet been paid for.

 The agents laid low and waited.